phpMussel/Docs/readme.en.md

 General configuration (any core configuration not belonging to other categories).

 ##### "scan_log" `[string]`
-- Filename of file to log all scanning results to.
+- The name of the file to log all scanning results to.
 Specify a filename, or leave blank to disable.

 ##### "scan_log_serialized" `[string]`
-- Filename of file to log all scanning results to (using a serialised format).
+- The name of the file to log all scanning results to (using a serialised format).
 Specify a filename, or leave blank to disable.

 ##### "error_log" `[string]`
 - A file for logging any non-fatal errors detected.
 Specify a filename, or leave blank to disable.

+##### "outbound_request_log" `[string]`
+- A file for logging the results of any outbound requests.
+Specify a filename, or leave blank to disable.

 ##### "truncate" `[string]`
-- Truncate logfiles when they reach a certain size?
-Value is the maximum size in B/KB/MB/GB/TB that a logfile may grow to before being truncated.
-The default value of 0KB disables truncation (logfiles can grow indefinitely).
-Note: Applies to individual logfiles!
-The size of logfiles is not considered collectively.
+- Truncate log files when they reach a certain size?
+Value is the maximum size in B/KB/MB/GB/TB that a log file may grow to before being truncated.
+The default value of 0KB disables truncation (log files can grow indefinitely).
+Note: Applies to individual log files!
+The size of log files is not considered collectively.

 ##### "log_rotation_limit" `[int]`
-- Log rotation limits the number of logfiles that should exist at any one time.
-When new logfiles are created, if the total number of logfiles exceeds the specified limit, the specified action will be performed.
+- Log rotation limits the number of log files that should exist at any one time.
+When new log files are created, if the total number of log files exceeds the specified limit, the specified action will be performed.
 You can specify the desired limit here.
 A value of 0 will disable log rotation.

 ##### "log_rotation_action" `[string]`
-- Log rotation limits the number of logfiles that should exist at any one time.
-When new logfiles are created, if the total number of logfiles exceeds the specified limit, the specified action will be performed.
+- Log rotation limits the number of log files that should exist at any one time.
+When new log files are created, if the total number of log files exceeds the specified limit, the specified action will be performed.
 You can specify the desired action here.

 ```
 log_rotation_action
-├─Delete ("Delete the oldest logfiles, until the limit is no longer exceeded.")
+├─Delete ("Delete the oldest log files, until the limit is no longer exceeded.")
-└─Archive ("Firstly archive, and then delete the oldest logfiles, until the limit is no longer exceeded.")
+└─Archive ("Firstly archive, and then delete the oldest log files, until the limit is no longer exceeded.")
 ```

 ##### "timezone" `[string]`